IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-videoindexer-manage-ru.md

     ownershipId="StorageMediaEdge_Media_VI"
 />-->

-# Need to scale Media Reserved Units
+# Video Indexer Need to scale Media Reserved Units

 Videos may take a long time to index if they are waiting in the Reserved Units queue.